-The Level 5 Diploma in Cyber Security (L5DCS) makes up the second year of the NCC Education degree journey.
+The Level 5 Diploma in Cyber Security (L5DCS)/ Level 5 Diploma in Computing (with Cyber Security (L5DC CS) makes up the second year of the NCC Education degree journey.
 This builds upon the knowledge gained during the Level 4 Diploma in Computing (L4DC).

 This qualification is designed to develop the specialist skills necessary to protect and secure data systems from ever-increasing threats in today’s evolving digital society.